School visits, community presentations, and other outreach programming will be available Monday – Thursday from 8:30 to 4:30.

 The AHPP also has longer format workshop style presentations available.
 These are custom coordinated between the teacher and the Education Outreach Coordinator.

-This program teaches students about cemetery iconography and funerary architecture, as well as the history of a town based on those buried in local cemeteries.
-It arranged for students in grades 3-12.
-This program requires a minimum of 60 days’ notice and advanced planning.
+This program teaches students about cemetery iconography and funerary architecture, as well as a town's history based on those buried in local cemeteries.
+It is arranged for students in grades 3-12.
+This program requires a minimum of 60 days' notice and advanced planning.